Category Archives: 1946 Films

 Unlike other Westerns, there is surprisingly little racism to be found.
 Commonly, American Indians are classified as the enemy and subsequently mistreated.
 Other than one quick scene where an unnamed Indian is booted out of town, a racist moment can be found.

-Quite a few Mexican characters appear, most prominently Chihuahua, who is the apple of every man’s eye.
+Quite a few Mexican characters appear, most prominently Chihuahua, the apple of every man’s eye.
 To see Mexican culture represented and celebrated with dancing and country colors is a nice addition.

 So much transpires within each scene as the patrons eat, drink, dance, sing, and fight.
 Interesting characters like the bartender and Granville Thorndyke, a stage actor who performs Shakespeare, make the film very fleshed out from a character perspective.